About a year ago, I was making an average of $1,000 per month on my blog.

 4. When allowed, I’m creating bonuses and free digital products when someone purchases from my affiliate link.
 This serves as a bonus reason for someone to purchase through my link.

-5. I made affiliate links and links in general easier to see.
+5. I made affiliate links and links, in general, easier to see.
 I bolded and changed the color of the link to stand out from the black text.
-Some even go as far as underling their links.
+Some even go as far as underlying their links.
 I’ve seen bloggers with light pink and light yellow links with no bolded font – this is such a bad idea because people can’t even see these links.

 Your email is 100% yours and no one can take that traffic from you.